 |Title:||Head Men's Soccer Coach|

 Kenny Murphy will be entering his fourth season this fall as the head coach of the Camel’s men’s soccer program.
-Murphy has compiled an overall record of 22-18-3 and has led the Camels to the NESCAC playoffs two of his first three years.
+Murphy has compiled an overall record of 22-18-3 and has led the Camels to the NESCAC playoffs in two of his first three years at the helm.